J

 Introduction

-In 2019, I was presented with a unique in-house opportunity at a start-up which focused on connecting B2B service providers & buyers.
-They needed to rebrand, update their messaging, redo a Wordpress site, solidify design systems for multiple products, and develop a brand-new product.
+In 2019, I was presented with a unique in-house opportunity at a startup which focused on connecting B2B service providers & buyers.
+They needed to rebrand, update their messaging, revamp a Wordpress site, and solidify design systems for multiple products.
 Whoa.

 The Company